Anti-Symmetric DGN: a stable architecture for Deep Graph Networks: Experiments

 \subsection{Graph benchmarks}

 \paragraph{Setup} In the graph benchmark setting we consider five well-known graph datasets for node classification, \ie PubMed~\citep{pubmed}; coauthor graphs CS and Physics; and the Amazon co-purchasing graphs Computer and Photo from \citet{pitfalls}.
 Also for this class of experiments, we considered the same baselines and architectural choices as for the graph property prediction task.
+However, in this experiment we study only the version of A-DGN with weight sharing, since it achieve good performances with low training costs.

 Within the aim to accurately assess the generalization performance of the models, we randomly split the datasets into multiple train/validation/test sets.
 Similarly to \citet{pitfalls}, we use 20 labeled nodes per class as the training set, 30 nodes per class as the validation set, and the rest as the test set.
 We generate 5 random splits per dataset and 5 random weight initialization for each configuration in each split.